CPD Faculty Fellow Appointed Executive Director of the U.S. Advisory Commission on PD

 Walker established herself in public diplomacy as a practitioner through 26 years as a U.S. Foreign Service Officer—rising to the rank of Minister Counselor—and taking on tours in Croatia, Armenia, Kazakhstan, Tunisia and more.
-Following, she transitioned her public diplomacy knowledge to academia and was named a CPD Faculty Fellow in YEAR.
+Following, she transitioned her public diplomacy knowledge to academia and became a CPD Faculty Fellow.

 At CPD, Walker has disseminated public diplomacy insights by teaching at CPD Mini-Courses and CPD Summer Institutes, serving as Guest Editor of CPD Perspectives since 2018, authoring her own issues of CPD Perspectives: “The Floating Tree: Crafting Resilient State Narratives in Post-Truth Environments” (2017); “The Reem Island Ghost: Framing State Narratives on Terror” (2016);“ and “Benghazi: Managing the Message” (2015); and writing a series of CPD Blog posts about disinformation campaigns actively happening in Eastern Europe.